equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 Minimal config
 --------------
-To test that our setup is working, we will create the minimal configuration we need to launch the Graphical user interface and run an empty experiment that does nothing.
+To test that our setup is working, we will create the minimal configuration we need to launch the GUI and run an empty experiment that does nothing.
 First create a folder with the name ``poly_example``.

 Create a config